brianhill/black-holes/daily_schedule_term_3.md

 ### Week 13 &mdash; Finish Rain Coordinates &mdash; Start Orbiting

 * Monday, Dec.
 2 &mdash; Finish Rain Coordinates &mdash; Rebecca requested we read the material referenced at the end of Problem 6 on p.
-3-30 of *Exploring Black Holes* &mdash; Specifically, the material referenced was pp. 422-448 of *Black Holes and Time Warps,* by Kip Thorne &mdash; Also read the remainder of Chapter B of *Exploring Black Holes* for Monday &mdash; Problem Set 15 for Monday is still FORTHCOMING
+3-30 of *Exploring Black Holes* &mdash; Specifically, the material referenced was pp. 422-448 of *Black Holes and Time Warps,* by Kip Thorne &mdash; Also read the remainder of Chapter B of *Exploring Black Holes* for Monday &mdash; Problem Set 15 for Monday (that does nothing more than flesh out the readings a bit) is [here](./assignments/ProblemSet15.nb.pdf) and in your file folders
 * Thursday, Dec.
 5 &mdash; Start Orbiting

 ### Week 14 &mdash; Finish Orbiting